- This Policy

 Your mobile operating system may let you opt out from having your information collected or used for interest-based advertising on mobile devices.
 You should refer to the instructions provided by your mobile device’s manufacturer, but this functionality is usually available in the “Settings” section of your device.
 You can also stop us from collecting information through our applications by uninstalling our applications.

-For more information about these specialized cookies and other technologies, and to learn more about behavioural advertising or to opt out of this type of advertising for some companies, you can visit https://www.networkadvertising.org or https://networkadvertising.org/optout_nonppii.asp.
+For more information about these specialized cookies and other technologies, and to learn more about behavioral advertising or to opt out of this type of advertising for some companies, you can visit http://www.networkadvertising.org or http://networkadvertising.org/optout_nonppii.asp.

 |The Customer Agreement located on our website will govern all use of our Sites and our Apps.

-All use of our Sites, our Apps, or our services is subject to our Customer Agreement.
+All use of our Sites, our Apps, or our services is subject to our Customer Agreement, available at https://www.fax.com/customer_agreement.jsp.
 We recommend that you review our Customer Agreement regularly, in order to review any changes we might make from time to time.

 (Q) Direct marketing